 Because the man in this case attempted to mislead investigators in the alleged Maryland homicide, a prosecutor might also file obstruction of justice charges and other charges that could result in criminal penalties that are even harsher than those listed above.
 Since murder and homicide charges can result in life-changing punishments, it is important that people accused of committing homicide retain the services of an experienced Maryland homicide defense attorney.

 If you or someone you care for is facing murder or homicide charges, it is critically important to have an experienced Maryland murder defense lawyer like those at Maryland criminal defense law firm Alpert Schreyer, LLC by your side.
 Their skilled attorneys can explain the charges in plain language, protect your rights, and advise you of your options so that you can make an informed decision about which course of action will be best for you.
-To schedule a free consultation with the homicide defense lawyers at Alpert Schreyer call 866-444-6363 today.
+To schedule a free case evaluation with the homicide defense lawyers at Alpert Schreyer call 866-444-6363 today.